jbakse/site_builder/content/turtles/index.md

 `myTurtle.image(image, width, height)`

-Draws and image centered on the turtle's current location and aligned with the turtle's rotation.
+Draws an image centered on the turtle's current location and aligned with the turtle's rotation.

 `myTurtle.pushState()`